 The thoughts of young people returned him to Sarah.
 So she hadn’t been where she’d said she’d be.
-Nothing unusual in that.
+Nothing unusual about that.
 A girl was allowed to change her mind, or so his wife had always told him.
 Without her shoes though?
-Then putting a hand in his pocket, his fingers closed around the pebble.
+Then, putting a hand in his pocket, his fingers closed around the pebble.
 A second thing that didn’t feel right and Kirby didn’t believe in coincidence.

 Driving through the barrier, he waved a cheery hand out of the window to the man in the kiosk.
 ‘Many thanks again!’

 Kirby parked his car then walked back on to Grey Street with its imposing stone buildings, built by people who, it seemed to Kirby, must have been rather certain of their place in the world.
-To his right, was old man Grey himself keeping an eye on the city from the top of his monument.
+To his right was old man Grey himself, keeping an eye on the city from the top of his monument.
 Kirby sometimes wondered how much of an honour it really was to have a statue of yourself erected so that pigeons could then crap on your head.
-It occurred to him that it might be a bit of a metaphor for life.
+It occurred to him it might be a bit of a metaphor for life.